- What if I get an error and no audit when I login?

 Why is a requirement not completed even though I have the course that fulfills it?

 The assignment of courses to requirements is done by a “best-fit” algorithm with multiple decision criteria.
 As you continue to accumulate courses, the algorithm will adjust how it matches courses against requirements.
 Often multiple possibilities exist and the algorithm may not choose the same configuration that you would choose.
 This is particularly true when many requirements are still unfulfilled for a course that fulfills multiple requirements.
+In general, adjustments will not be made to audits that are still incomplete as course positions may change as more courses are completed.

 What if my audit is missing new information?